xiv-gear-planner/deployment/README.md

 - Stat calculator API (allows calculating of actual set stats via API)
 - Storage API (stores and retrieves shared sets, also handles the legacy social media previews)
 - Math corner static files
+- Data API (ingests from xivapi and holds data)

 By default, k8s ingress rules are used to control routing.
 If your domain is foo.com, then the typical way you would set this up is:
 - foo.com/(.+) is routed to the static files